-There have been THREE accidents on Evergreen Avenue in Homestead Valkey since the 2012 construction of a controversial "Safe Routes to Schools" funded impervious concrete slab.
+There have been THREE accidents on Evergreen Avenue in Homestead Valley since the 2012 construction of a controversial "Safe Routes to Schools" funded impervious concrete slab.

-To fit the sidewalk, the County made physical changes to a street, changing a long standing "share the road" use pattern and has created an increase on speeding cars.
+To fit the sidewalk, the County DPW made physical changes to a street, changing a long standing "share the road" use pattern.
+This also appears to have created an increase in speeding cars.

-This makes it more dangerous to cross the street.
+This makes it more dangerous to cross the street in some places.

 Also, engineering challenges during construction have resulted in the sidewalk being higher than some houses, worsening flooding problems for some residents and creating tripping hazards for others.